Space History News

 Following a formal request by China to the UN Secretary-General in July 2003, the flags were provided for flight as a symbol of its firm commitment to use outer space for peaceful purposes and for the betterment of all mankind.

-Immediately after the event, representatives of China's Manned Space Engineering Program Office, who had traveled from China to receive the flags, hand carried the flags to their space center to prepare them for flight.
+Immediately after the event, officials from China's Manned Space Engineering Program Office, who had traveled from China to receive the flags, hand carried the flags to their space center to prepare them for flight.

 Yang's UN visit began a multi-day tour of the US that will reportedly include stops in Washington, DC and Florida.